H.R.2166 - Global Health Security Act of 2020116th Congress (2019-2020)

 (F) coordinate with other agencies that are identified in this section to satisfy programmatic goals, and further facilitate coordination of country teams, implementers, and donors in host countries; and

 (G) coordinate across GHSA national plans and with GHSA partners to which the United States is providing assistance.

-“(2) CONGRESSIONAL BRIEFING.—Not less frequently than twice each year, the employee designated under this subsection shall provide to the appropriate congressional committees a briefing on the responsibilities and activities of the individual under this subsection.
+(b) Congressional briefing.—Not less frequently than twice each year, the employee designated under this section shall provide to the appropriate congressional committees a briefing on the responsibilities and activities of the individual under this section.

-“(3) APPROPRIATE CONGRESSIONAL COMMITTEES DEFINED.—In this subsection, the term ‘appropriate congressional committees’ has the meaning given such term in section 9 of the Global Health Security Act of 2019”..”.
+(c) Appropriate congressional committees defined.—In this subsection, the term “appropriate congressional committees” has the meaning given such term in section 8 of the Global Health Security Act of 2019.

-(a) Strategy.—The Special Advisor to the President for Global Health Security (designated under subsection (i) of section 101 of the National Security Act of 1947 (50 U.S.C.
-3021), as added by section 6 of this Act) shall coordinate the development and implementation of a strategy to implement the policy described in section 3(a), which shall—
+(a) Strategy.—The United States Coordinator for Global Health Security (appointed under section 5(a)) shall coordinate the development and implementation of a strategy to implement the policy aims described in section 3, which shall—

 (1) set specific and measurable goals, benchmarks, timetables, performance metrics, and monitoring and evaluation plans that reflect international best practices relating to transparency, accountability, and global health security;